mike-ward/Kite/README.md

 ## Features
 - Updates timeline every minute
 - Displays images that are part of the original post.
+- Mouse wheel to scroll
+- Right click to scroll to top
 - Posts are displayed in a compact format by removing extra linebreaks and whitespace.

 ## Installing
 Install the V compiler from https://vlang.io
 ```
 git clone https://github.com/mike-ward/Kite
 cd kite
 v install ui
 v run .
 ```
 Kite relies on V's V-UI library, which is still in development.